bioinf-mcb/Metagenomic-DeepFRI/README.md

 Logging module writes output into `stderr`, so use `2>` to redirect it to file.
 Other available parameters can be found upon command `mDeepFRI --help`.
+**Attention:** currently predictions are accumulated in memory, so to preserve original DeepFRI code.
+Therefore the amount of memory needed for the execution of pipeline grows with input size.
+We advise to split input into 10k protein chunks, thus memory usage is roughly 40GB RAM per chunk.
 ## Results
 Finished folder will contain:
 1. `mmseqs2_search_results.m8`